vishvAsa/sanskrit/vyAkaraNam/whitney/23_Appendix.md

 A. The following text is given (as proposed above, 3) in order to illustrate by an example the variety of Sanskrit type in use.
 It is given twice over, and a transliteration into European letters follows.
-The text is a fable extracted from the first book of the Hitopadeça.
+The text is a fable extracted from the first book of the Hitopadeśa.

 The Hunter, Deer, Boar, and Jackal.